Mabo Plaintiffs and witness with their Lawyer

 This image depicts the plaintiffs in the case of Mabo v Queensland (No 2) (1992) 175 CLR 1 in 1989, at the Supreme Court in Brisbane with barrister Bryan Keon-Cohen and some of their supporters.
 Mabo v Qld [No. 2] was decided by the High Court in 1992.
 The decision remains one of the most significant and complex cases in Australian legal history.
 The High Court’s decision favoured the plaintiffs: a group of Indigenous Meriam Islanders who asserted possessory, proprietary and beneficial ownership rights over their traditional lands on Murray Island in the Torres Strait.
 They claimed that the basis of these rights was a form of title that found its source in Meriam law, which predated British colonisation and survived the imposition of Crown sovereignty.

 Edward Koiki Mabo was central to the success of the case, as were his co-plaintiffs James Rice and David Passi, his wife Bonita Mabo, and early co-claimants Sam Passi and Celuia Mapo Salee.
 The result was considered a victory with significant political potential.
+Barbara Hocking of the Melbourne Bar was the first barrister briefed, and her work was integral to the jurisprudential and doctrinal foundations for the plaintiff’s case.
 The legal team was led by Ron Castan QC, with Keon-Cohen as junior counsel, instructed by solicitor Greg McIntyre.
 Together, the plaintiffs and their legal representatives constructed a set of claims which raised a set of legal questions that required the common law in Australia to challenge its own historical narratives.
 Some of these questions are yet to be fully resolved.